Council of Florence: Meeting in Florence

 The Council had meanwhile successfully negotiated reunification with several Eastern Churches, reaching agreements on such matters as the Western insertion of the phrase "Filioque" to the Nicene-Constantinopolitan Creed, the definition and number of the sacraments, and the doctrine of Purgatory.
-Another key issue was papal supremacy, which involved the universal and supreme jurisdiction of the Bishop of Rome over the whole Church, including the national churches of the East (Serbian, Byzantine, Moldo-Wallachian, Bulgarian, Russian, Georgian, Armenian, Coptic, Syriac etc.), and nonreligious matters such as the promise of military assistance against the Ottoman Empire.
+Another key issue was papal supremacy, which involved the universal and supreme jurisdiction of the Bishop of Rome over the whole Church, including the national churches of the East (Serbian, Byzantine, Moldo-Wallachian, Bulgarian, Russian, Georgian, Armenian, Coptic, Syriac etc.), and secular matters such as the promise of military assistance against the Ottoman Empire.

-On 6 July 1439 the union was proclaimed (in both Latin and Greek) in the document Laetentur Caeli ("Let the Heavens Rejoice") which was signed by Pope Eugene and by the Byzantine Emperor John VIII Palaiologos.
+On 6 July 1439, the union was proclaimed (in both Latin and Greek) in the document Laetentur Caeli ("Let the Heavens Rejoice"), which was signed by Pope Eugene IV and by the Byzantine Emperor John VIII Palaiologos.
 All but one of the bishops were present.
 Some Greek bishops, perhaps feeling political pressure from the Byzantine Emperor, reluctantly accepted the decrees of the Council.
-Other Eastern bishops did so by sincere conviction, such as Isidore of Kiev, who subsequently suffered greatly for it.
-Only one Eastern Bishop refused to accept the union, Mark of Ephesus, who became the leader of opposition back in Byzantium; the Serbian Patriarch Teofan I did not even attend the council.
+Other Eastern bishops did so out of sincere conviction, such as Isidore of Kiev, who subsequently suffered greatly for it.
+Among the Eastern bishops, Mark of Ephesus refused to accept the union, becoming the leader of the opposition back in Byzantium.
+A representative of the Georgian Orthodox Church, Gregory, Metropolitan of Tbilisi, who attended the council on behalf of David III, Catholicos-Patriarch of Georgia, shared the position of Mark of Ephesus and likewise refused to sign the decree of union.
+Bishop Isaiah of Stavropol likewise opposed the union and fled from Florence.

+The Serbian Patriarch, Teofan I, did not even attend the council.
+The only Russian prelate present, Avraamy of Suzdal, signed the union, but Russian sources claimed that this was under duress from Metropolitan Isidore.
 The Russian Orthodox Church, upon learning of the union, angrily rejected it and ousted any prelate who was even remotely sympathetic to it, declaring itself autocephalous (i.e., autonomous), with subsequent Russian sources portraying the actions of Grand Prince Vasily II of Moscow as protecting the purity of the faith.